 This time has felt more like “survival”.
 Or laziness.
 Or both.

 Eben and I talk daily, throughout the day.
-And we noticed that this time around I have been saying a lot more often that “I am tired”.
+And we noticed that this time around I have been saying a lot more often than “I am tired”.
 I haven’t been sleeping well.
 It’s been a combination of outside noise, sleepwalking/talking kids, and night-time restlessness.
 This has left me waking up at my normal time but feeling way drained, already.
-Where as in “Second Time Eben was away” I was getting up an hour before the girls, to workout before they left for school!
+Whereas in “Second Time Eben was away” I was getting up an hour before the girls, to workout before they left for school!

 I’ve been keeping up with being a good, involved, and attentive mom (at least I think I have), keeping my kids fed with healthy meals, and the house reasonably clean.
 (The Roomba has helped me do a lot of the cleaning!)
 I have been keeping the girls busy and happy.
 We do activities.
 We play.
 I keep them involved.
 But that’s when I’m on “mom time”.
 “Me Time” has been lazier.

 I’ve continued to work out daily, but a lot of that is so that I don’t feel like I’ve done nothing all day.
 Outside of working out, my “me” time (ie nap time and when the girls are in bed for the night) has involved me sitting in my pj’s catching up on Grey’s Anatomy and other mind-numbing tv shows.

 I’ve had moments where I’ve felt guilty that I wasn’t doing more.
 But then I’d also remember that moming isn’t easy, and I was doing that well, so let me sit and watch tv on my time.
 Guilt-free.

 Finding My Sanity